biblehong/8-Week-SQL-Challenge/Case Study #3 : Foodie-Fi.md

    **Result**

    <img src="https://github.com/user-attachments/assets/c7995923-03f5-4ded-ae53-9e75fa73f0c9" alt="Case Study #3: Foodie-Fi" width="300" height="80">

+   - 307 customers churned which is 30.7% of Foodie-Fi's customer database.

 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
     ```sql